Speak to a qualified cancer nurse

 You may have a blood test to check your general health, and how well your kidneys and liver are working.

-You may have one or more of the following imaging scans to find out if the cancer has spread to lymph nodes in the pelvis or abdomen or to other organs in the body.
+Various imaging scans can create pictures of the inside of your body and provide different types of information.
+You may have one or more of the following imaging scans to find out if the cancer has spread to lymph nodes in the pelvis or abdomen, or to other organs in the body.

 CT scan – A CT (computerised tomography) scan uses x-rays to take pictures of the inside of your body and then compiles them into a detailed, three-dimensional picture.